Doubly Robust Proximal Synthetic Controls: Introduction

-Existing methods often rely on assuming specific models---usually linear ones---and on the existence of near-perfectly matching weights in the observed data.
-Under such assumptions, valid synthetic controls are linear combinations---often weighted averages---of donors.
-However, if such assumptions do not hold, these methods may not produce a valid synthetic control.
-These assumptions may fail to hold if, for example, the outcomes in the donors have a different measuring scale from the treated unit, or if the treated unit's and the donors’ outcomes have a nonlinear relationship.
+Existing methods often rely on assuming linear models and on the existence of near-perfectly matching weights in the observed data.
+Under such assumptions, valid SCs are linear combinations, often weighted averages, of donors.
+However, if such assumptions do not hold, these methods may not produce a valid SC.
+This may happen if the outcomes in the donors have a different measuring scale from the treated unit, or if the treated unit's and the donors’ outcomes have a nonlinear relationship.

-To relax these assumptions, \cite{Shi2021} proposed to view the inference problem with SCs from the proximal causal inference perspective \citep{Miao2016,Miao2018,Cui2020,Tchetgen2020}.
-They viewed outcomes of control units as proxies, and obtained results on nonparametric identification for the potential outcome of the treated unit had it not been treated as well as the treatment effect in a general setting, beyond the commonly assumed linear factor model \citep[e.g., ][]{Abadie2010}.
+To relax these assumptions, \cite{Shi2021} viewed SCs from the proximal causal inference perspective.
+For independent and identically distributed (i.i.d.) observations, \citet{Miao2018,Deaner2018,Deaner2021,Cui2020,Tchetgen2020} derived nonparametric identification using proxies, variables capturing the effect of the unmeasured confounders. \citet{Shi2021} viewed control units' outcomes as proxies and obtained nonparametric identification results for the potential outcome of the treated unit had it not been treated as well as the treatment effect in a general setting, beyond the common linear factor model \citep[e.g., ][]{Abadie2010}.
 They assumed the existence of a function of these proxies, termed \textit{confounding bridge function}, that captures the (possibly nonlinear) effects of unobserved confounders.
-With this function, they imputed the expected counterfactual outcomes for the treated unit had it not been treated in the post-treatment period.
-Estimation of, and inference about, the average treatment effect for the treated unit followed from this identification result.
+With this function, they imputed the expected counterfactual outcomes for the treated unit.
+Estimation of, and inference about, the average treatment effect for the treated unit (ATT) followed from this identification result.
+Instrumental variables have also been used.
+For example, \citet{Holtz-Eakin1988} considered a linear model with interactive fixed effects and showed how to identify it using appropriate instruments.
+The solution to this problem relies on a particular differencing strategy, which may be viewed as an application of a confounding bridge function. \citet{Cunha2010,Freyberger2018} and references therein considered general nonparametric models with interactive effects, showing how to identify it using appropriate instruments.
+While treatment confounding proxies in proximal causal inference are sometimes described as instruments, it is crucial to note that they are more general than instrumental variables (IVs), in the sense that valid IVs are valid treatment confounding proxies, but invalid IVs dependent on hidden confounders are also valid treatment confounding proxies \citep{Tchetgen2020}.
+In addition, while IVs require a form of homogeneity condition for nonparametric identification (e.g., separable errors or monotonicity), proxies do not require such a condition.